Why Agent Systems Need Explicit Execution Models

 Schemas are contracts.
 They define structure, validation rules, and constraints.
 An agent can read a schema and know exactly what is valid, what is required, and what is optional.
 Schemas are machine-verifiable.
 Dashboards are not.

 SMALL makes schemas first-class.
 Every artifact conforms to a schema.
-Validation happens before materialization.
+Validation happens before use.
 Agents operate on schemas, not on inferred state from dashboards.

 Determinism Over "AI Features"